-The detective stated that "specific information" revealed that the purchases at Lowe’s and Sherwin-Williams had been used and installed at a home at the 20 block of Kensington Drive rented by Hoskins.
+The detective stated that "specific information" revealed that the purchases at Lowe’s and Sherwin-Williams had been used and installed at a home at the 20 block of Kensington Drive that is owned by Conway attorney Frank Shaw and rented by Hoskins.

 Total charges within the time frame did not exceed $1,000, which would have made illegal acts a felony.

 "This misdemeanor charge was filed through City Attorney Mike Murphy since this isn’t a felony.
 Act 570 moved the felony amount from $500 to $1,000, so it is harder to charge people on felony thefts," said Prosecuting Attorney Cody Hiland.
 "We reviewed this case but found it did not meet the felony level due to that Act."